etienneburdet/hydra/Minimum_distance_of_obstruction_map/README.md

 ### Description
 Produce a map of the maximum height of an obstacle that won't block incomming radiation of a given power.
+Similar to solar fan, with more control.
 Used for implementing autonomous solar street furnitures.

 This file has been submitted by [etienneburdet](https://github.com/etienneburdet)